-Please be advised that there are several, separate admission offices at McGill.
+Please be advised that there are several admission offices at McGill.
 The Enrolment Services team handles inquiries for all programs except: Dentistry, Law, Medicine, Music, and Religious Studies.
 For information about these specific programs, please consult our admission requirements.

 With the highest average entering grade in the country, we are looking for the very best and brightest students.

 Admission requirements are determined by a student’s educational background and the programs they wish to apply to.
 The admission review is then based on each student’s academic record, including their overall results and performance in prerequisite courses.
-With very few exceptions*, interviews and documents—such as recommendation letters, personal statements and portfolios—are not used in the admission review.
+With very few exceptions*, interviews and other documents (such as recommendation letters, personal statements and portfolios) are not used in the admission review.

 - Applicants to Architecture, Dentistry, Education (except Physical Education), Law, Medicine, Music, Religious Studies, and Social Work are required to submit additional supporting documents.

 - Major entrance scholarship applicants must submit a separate application and additional supporting documents.